VIP Go platform specific

 - Generate the certificate and URLs the IdP will use to send and encrypt communication with the VIP Go application.

-Most IdPs have a application creation Here’s the documentation for creating custom applications on major IdPs:
+Most IdPs have an application creation here’s the documentation for creating custom applications on major IdPs:

 You will need: